Displays your Facebook wall as a widget or through shortcode on a post or page.

-Click Okay to give your App permission to acess your public profile, friend list, News Feed, status updates and groups and your friends' groups.
+Click Okay to give your Facebook App permission to acess your public profile, News Feed, status updates and groups.

 Click Okay to give your Facebook App permission to manage your Pages.

 Go to Widgets under Appearance on your WordPress Administration menu.
 Drag the JSL3 Facebook Wall Feed widget to the sidebar of your choice.